adeafmute/LaTeXResumeTemplate/README.md

 See what it looks like as a pdf here: https://github.com/paulh2019/LaTeXResumeTemplate/blob/main/Resume_Template.pdf

-If you don't know how to edit LaTex or turn it into a PDF, I recommend Overleaf, an online LaTeX editor: https://www.overleaf.com/
+If you don't know how to edit LaTeX or turn it into a PDF, I recommend Overleaf, an online LaTeX editor: https://www.overleaf.com/

+I personally use the Texmaker LaTeX editor: https://www.xm1math.net/texmaker/

 Tex Checklist:
 1. Change personal details